troperville

 Comic Books

-• Turns out he was a Human Alien in the previous universe before he became Galactus, but now his true form resembles a star.
+• It's often said that Galactus doesn't actually look like a gigantic human — it's just the human brain that makes him seem that way, and each alien race has a different perception of him.
+It turns out that he was a Human Alien in the previous universe before he became Galactus, but now his true form resembles a star.

 • In one instance when Galactus appears before a large number of species, the page is filled with numerous smaller pictures showing how each species perceives him.
-Some of them does look pretty horrifying.
+Some of them do look pretty horrifying.

 • In PS238 #35, a Journey to the Center of the Mind, the Lords of Order and Chaos appear at the start to explain that much of what we're seeing is a metaphor that we can make sense of, starting with themselves.

-• In the Superman story Whatever Happened to The Man of Tomorrow?, Lois Lane tries to tell what Mr. Mxyzptlk's true fifth-dimensional form was: "I can’t describe what Mxyzptlk then became.
-He had height, width, depth, and a couple of other things, too.”
+• In the Superman story Whatever Happened to the Man of Tomorrow?, Lois Lane tries to tell what Mr. Mxyzptlk's true fifth-dimensional form was: "I can't describe what Mxyzptlk then became.
+He had height, width, depth, and a couple of other things, too."

-Fan Fiction
+Fan Works

-• In the Pony POV Series, the Elders of the Alicorns and Draconnequi are Eldritch Abominations (though the Alicorns are benevolent), and as such cannot be properly viewed by mortals.
+• The Elders of the Alicorns and Draconnequi are Eldritch Abominations (though the Alicorns are benevolent), and as such cannot be properly viewed by mortals.
 This is best exemplified when Liarjack meets the Father of Alicorns — the only thing she's able to view him as is a piece of the Night Sky in the shape of a pony (probably due to him being the Anthropomorphic Personification of existence).
 Everything else about him is so seemingly contradictory (such as appearing as a foal, a colt, and a stallion all at once), she's incapable of understanding it, and finally just gives up trying to in frustration.

-Film
+Film — Live-Action

 • In Dogma, God manifests twice in A Form You Are Comfortable With (most famously as Alanis Morissette), but His/Her voice is a perfect example.
 Humans' heads and chests explode upon hearing it because we do not have the aural capacity to handle its awesome power, which is why God usually sends an Angel to communicate with humans.